DonaldRecord/TeamSwim.Extensions/README.md

 # TeamSwim.Extensions

-Growing collection of practical .NET extension methods, classes, and facades to boost productivity.
+Growing collection of practical .NET extension methods, classes, and facades to boost productivity and provide additional functionality.

 - No outer dependencies
 - JetBrains.Annotations support.